Find out if you need a Permit to Burn, how to obtain one and what you need to do prior to your planned burn.

 Before applying, ensure you have the following details ready:

-• Size of burn: Estimate the dimensions of the area you intend to burn
+- Size of burn: Estimate of the dimensions of the area you intend to burn

-• Materials to burn: Clearly state what materials you plan to burn
+- Materials to burn: What materials you plan to burn

-• Burn location: Provide the address where the burn will take place
+- Burn location: The address where the burn will take place

-• Permit holder's details: Note down the name and contact number of the person responsible for the burn.
+- Permit holder's details: Name and contact number of the person responsible for the burn.

 Step 2: Contact your local Fire Control Officer (FCO)

-It can take up to 72 hours for a Fire Control Officer to visit your property and assess your application.
+It can take up to 72 hours for a Fire Control Officer to visit your property (if necessary) and assess your application.

 Preparing for your burn